-- Crowbook245 now parses YAML blocks (delimited by two lines with "246---"247) in Markdown files, ignoring keys that it doesn't recognize.
-This allows crowbook to be compatible(-ish) with Markdown that contains YAML blocks for Jekyll or Pandoc. - New 248 option --single allows to give 249 Crowbook a single Markdown file (which can contain options within an inline YAML block) instead of a book configuration file.
-This is useful for e.g. short stories. - Enhanced250 the way debugging/warning/info messages are handled and displayed: - Added a --debug option to the binary. - Internal251: added a Logger struct. - Different252 levels of information (debug/warning/info/error) get different colours. - Bugfixes253: - Crowbook no longer crashes when called with the --to argument if it can't create a file.
+- strings should now be escaped with "243" in some cases (e.g. if it contains special characters).
+On the other hand, it allows to optionally escape a string with these quotes, which wasn't possible until then and might be useful in some cases. - multiline strings now follow the YAML format, instead of the previous "244YAML-ish" format.
+This can impact the way newlines are added at the end of a multiline string.
+See e.g. this link for the various ways to include multiline strings in Yaml. - Crowbook now parses YAML blocks (delimited by two lines with "---") in Markdown files, ignoring keys that it doesn't recognize.
+This allows crowbook to be compatible(-ish) with Markdown that contains YAML blocks for Jekyll or Pandoc. - New option --single allows to give Crowbook a single Markdown file (which can contain options within an inline YAML block) instead of a book configuration file.
+This is useful for e.g. short stories. - Enhanced the way debugging/warning/info messages are handled and displayed: - Added a --debug option to the binary. - Internal: added a Logger struct. - Different levels of information (debug/warning/info/error) get different colours. - Bugfixes: - Crowbook no longer crashes when called with the --to argument if it can't create a file.

 - Crowbook now tries to convert local links.
-That is, if you link to a Markdown file that is used in the book. (e.g. README.md), it should link to an appropriate inner reference inside the book. - Latex254 renderer now supports (local) images. - Epub 255 renderer now embed (local) images in the EPUB file. - $\underline{\text{Some}}^{256}$ changes to the HTML/Epub stylesheets. - Internal257 (or usage as a library): - Crowbook no longer changes current directory, which worked in the binary but could cause problem if library was used in multithreaded environment (e.g. in cargo test). - More258 modules and methods are now private. - Improved259 documentation. - Added260 more unit tests. - Bugfixes261: - Epub renderer now correctly renders unnumbered chapter without a number in its toc.ncx file
+That is, if you link to a Markdown file that is used in the book. (e.g. README.md), it should link to an appropriate inner reference inside the book. - Latex renderer now supports (local) images. - Epub renderer now embed (local) images in the EPUB file. - Some changes to the HTML/Epub stylesheets. - Internal (or usage as a library): - Crowbook no longer changes current directory, which worked in the binary but could cause problem if library was used in multithreaded environment (e.g. in cargo test). - More modules and methods are now private. - Improved documentation.